yackoa/player_session_service/README.md

-# flask_sandbox
+# Quick intro to FLask
-just a repo to test out and learn flask
+Fancy a quick intro to flask?
+Read on...

 **Note** : You would need to know some basic python and a basic idea of what a webservice means